Email Us

 Map

-Social Security recipients younger than the full retirement age can earn up to $12,960 in 2007.
+Social Security recipients younger than the full retirement age can earn up to $19,560 in 2022 before a payback of benefits is incurred.
 For every $2 in earnings over that amount, benefits are reduced $1.
-Retiree reaching full retirement age in 2007 can earn up to $34,440 during 2007 prior to reaching full retirement age.
-One dollar in benefits will be withheld for every $3 in earnings over the limit.
+Retirees reaching full retirement age in 2022 can earn up to $51,960 during 2022 prior to reaching full retirement age.
+One dollar in benefits will be paid back to Social Security for every $3 in earnings over the limit.
 When the full retirement age is reached, there is no limit on earnings.

 Up to 85% of your Social Security benefits could be subject to Federal Income Tax, depending on your total income.
 Oregon does not tax Social Security.
 You may want to check other state laws for their tax treatment.
-Social Security recipients can opt to have tax withheld from their Social Security checks.
+Social Security recipients can opt to have federal tax withheld from their monthly benefit checks.
 The form to use is a W4-V.

 Year of Your Birth